Particular/docs.particular.net/nservicebus/messaging/reply-to-a-message.md

 snippet: BasicReplyReplyToDestination

+> [!NOTE]
-NOTE: Replies participate in the handler transaction and are not sent if the message rolls back.
+> Replies participate in the handler transaction and are not sent if the message rolls back.
 If the code requires a response whether or not message processing succeeds, use [immediate dispatch](/nservicebus/messaging/send-a-message.md#dispatching-a-message-immediately) on the reply options.
 Make sure exceptions are rethrown to rollback any transactions and use a [custom recoverability policy](/nservicebus/recoverability/custom-recoverability-policy.md) to not retry non-transient errors.